shivajid/MLOpsCICD/README.md

 ## About

-This repo covers most steps with MLOps Pipelines.
+This repo covers how to execute MLOps Pipelines with CI/CD.
 I have additionally added suplementary content
 - BigQuery ML
 - Vertex Training